Rishabh42/CineMatch/assignment/assignment-1/Report.md

 ##### User stories inspired by the Student profile

-- As a student, I want to have indications when I did spelling or grammatical mistakes in a text so that I can be sure that I submit a report without grammatical or spelling errors.
+- As a student, I want to have indications when I did spelling or grammatical mistakes in a text so that I can be sure that I submit a report without grammatical or spelling errors.\
+\
+**Acceptance tests:**
+  - Verify a spelling error is underlined in red.
+  - Verify a grammatical error is underlined in blue.
+  - Verify a correct word in a sentence grammatically correct is not underlined.
+  - Verify a dropdown opens when the user hovers over an underlined word and that in this dropdown is proposed suitable corrections.
+  - Verify the word is changed with the correction when the user click on a proposition in the dropdown.
+  - Verify supported languages can be changed in settings

-- As a student, I want to generate todo list from notes so that I can clearly know what I need to do next and keep track of my progress without wasting the time to transform my notes into a todo list by myself.
+- As a student, I want to generate todo list from notes so that I can clearly know what I need to do next and keep track of my progress without wasting the time to transform my notes into a todo list by myself.\
+\
+**Acceptance tests:**
+  - Verify that the button "generate todo list" is in the AI dropdown menu.
+  - Verify that when the user clicks on "generate todo list", the AI creates a todo list with task that the user can tick.
+  - Verify that the todo list created is relevant to the content of the text.
+  - Verify that the AI generates an error message if it is impossible to generate tasks from this text.

-- As a student, I want to generate content on events that are happening now or on recent works so that I can have up-to-date information when I study recent works or events.
+- As a student, I want to generate content on events that are happening now or on recent works so that I can have up-to-date information when I study recent works or events.\
+\
+**Acceptance tests:**
+  - Verify that the AI do the task asked correctly when the text used for the task talks about a recent event or work.
+  - Verify that the AI can provide correct information on recent events or works.
+  - Verify that the AI displays an error message if the user ask for information about a recent event that does not exist.

-- As a student, I want to generate key ideas from notes I wrote so that I can save time when I just want to remember the principal ideas of my lecture notes.
+- As a student, I want to generate key ideas from notes I wrote so that I can save time when I just want to remember the principal ideas of my lecture notes.\
+\
+**Acceptance tests:**
+  - Verify the button "key ideas" exists in the IA dropdown menu.
+  - Verify that the AI generates a bullet list of key ideas when the user click on the button "key ideas" in the dropdown menu.
+  - Verify that the list of key ideas is relevant to the content of the text.
+  - Verify that the AI generates an error message if it is impossible to generate key ideas of this text (for example for a empty text).

 ##### User stories inspired by the Team Collaborator profile